MegaGrega/ReadmeGenerator/README.md

-This is a comman lThis is a command line application to generate a markdown file based of a series of prompts.
+This is a command line application to generate a markdown file based of a series of prompts.

 ---